 Risk is one of the most essential concepts to successful investing.
-Investors and capital-seekers looking for right balance on any given security drives most market activity.
+Investors and capital-seekers looking for the right balance on any given security drive most market activity.
 Alpha measures an investment’s performance compared to a relevant market, like the Dow Jones or S&P 500.
 Here’s how alpha is measured and how it’s used in investing.
+You can also work with a financial advisor if you’re looking for help measuring your own portfolio.

 What Is Alpha?